corenova/yang-cord/README.md

 [xos-controller.yang](./schema/xos-controller.yang) serving as the primary module.
-The other modules serve a supporting role by dynamically *augmenting* the XOS Controller with additional capabilties as they are conditionally loaded into the runtime.
+The other modules serve a supporting role by dynamically *augmenting* the XOS Controller with additional capabilties as they are conditionally loaded into the runtime XOS Controller instance.

 - [xos-controller.yang](./schema/xos-controller.yang)
 - [xos-topology.yang](./schema/xos-topology.yang)